yash-raj202134/NetGenius/README.md

 (see requirements.txt)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See the LICENSE file for more details.